One Contact Resolution

 The Metric that Matters the Most for Improving Multi-Channel Customer Experience

-Reduce Customers Defections– If the contact was unresolved, 23% of customers expressed their intent to not continue to use the organization’s products and services because of their contact channel experience.
-The cost of customer defections as a result of their contact channel experience tends not to be understood by contact centers because it is not often measured.
-For many contact centers, retaining customers represents the biggest opportunity to add true value to their organization.
+Retaining customers represents the most significant opportunity to add true value to their organization for many contact centers.
 Resolving contacts, preferably on the first contact, on any contact channel used is the key to reducing customer defections.
-In fact, only 2% of customers who have their contact resolved on the first contact expressed their intent to not continue to use the organization's products and services as a result of their contact channel experience.
+Only 5% of customers who have their contact resolved on the first contact expressed their intent not to continue using the organization's products and services due to their contact channel experience.

 Introducing One Contact Resolution Metric